 Upon the successful completion of the program students will:

-- Apply safe work practices in accordance with industry standards.
+- Apply safe work practices in accordance to industry standards.

-- Demonstrate a general knowledge of automotive systems and terminology.
+- Explain the function of automotive systems using proper terminology.

-- Demonstrate the use of appropriate shop practices while performing repairs.
+- Demonstrate use of appropriate shop practices while performing repairs.

 - Salary information from EMSI Analyst Database